scalabli/quo/docs/prompt.rst

 .. code:: python

-   import quo
+   from quo import confirm

-   quo.confirm('Do you want to continue?')
+   confirm('Do you want to continue?')

 ``Prompt toolbar``
 ------------------